danielendler/start-berlin/content/en/sponsors.md

 # Sleman

 # Philip Billaudelle
 Philip is originally from Berlin and met Sleman at a party of a common friend shortly after Sleman arrived in Berlin in 2016.
 They become close friends over the last 5 years.
-He works now as co-founder of early-stage health tech startup.
+Philip works now as co-founder of an early-stage health tech startup.

 > When I heard about the problems Slemans family was facing in Syria, it was clear to me that I wanted to help.
 Ultimately that's what good friends are there for.